 Misty FACs in 1969.
+First from left is Col. Wilbur "Bill" Creech, who became commander of Tactical Air Command from 1978-1984.
 Standing second from the left is Maj.
 Tony McPeak, who became the USAF Chief of Staff from 1990-1994.
 Standing third from the left is Capt.
 Ron Fogleman, who became USAF Chief of Staff from 1994-1997.
 Kneeling second from the right is 1st Lt.
 Charles Lacy Veach, who became an astronaut and logged more than 400 hours in space.
 (U.S. Air Force photo)

 Misty FACs (forward air controllers) flew at low altitude, spotting and marking enemy targets in heavily-defended areas in Laos and North Vietnam.
 This all-volunteer group had a quarter of their number shot down during these extremely hazardous missions.

 U.S. Air Force FACs normally flew slow, propeller-driven aircraft to locate North Vietnamese personnel and supplies moving south along the "Ho Chi Minh Trail."
 As the communists reinforced their infiltration routes with antiaircraft artillery (AAA) and surface-to-air missiles, the loss rates over certain areas became unacceptable.